Quick Summary

 - 2-year Scrum Alliance membership ($100 value)

-- A-CSM certification (upon meeting experience requirements)
+- A-CSM certification (contingent upon meeting experience requirements)

-Ongoing Costs
+Ongoing costs

 - Renewal fee: $175